 However, with the per-sector Etihad carrier charges imposed by Velocity, you need to take into account both the cabin you are flying in and the number of sectors you are booking in order to calculate the true points + cash cost to you (and your travelling companions).

 Etihad is a great airline to fly, with awesome availability and excellent cabins, service and lounges.
-But you will be paying a premium to fly with Etihad when using your Velocity Points, compared to other programs like Air Canada Aeroplan.
+But you will be paying a premium to fly with Etihad when using your Velocity Points.

 This guide was previously written by Matt Moffit.